MFES-HB: Efficient Hyperband with Multi-Fidelity Quality Measurements: Efficient Hyperband using Multi-Fidelity Quality Measurements

-POGPE~\cite{schilling2016scalable} also uses a similar product of GP experts to combine the GP-based surrogates.
+POGPE~\cite{schilling2016scalable} also uses a similar product of Gaussian Process (GP) experts to combine the GP-based surrogates.
 It is trained on the measurements from the past HPO tasks, while the measurements in \sys are obtained from the current HPO task.
 Moreover, the weight in POGPE is set to a constant $w_i=\frac{1}{K}$.
-MFES-HB and POGPE differ in two aspects: (1) the source of quality measurements (orthogonal application scenario), and (2) the weights in gPoE.
-The Multi-fidelity optimization (MFO) methods can accelerate HPO by conducting low-fidelity evaluations proactively.
-However, since most MFO methods~\cite{swersky2013multi,kleinfbhh17} use the Gaussian process in the surrogate model, (1) they cannot support complex configuration spaces easily; (2) most MFO methods only support a particular type of training resource as they often rely on some customized optimization structures; (3) these methods are intrinsically sequential and difficult to parallelize.
-MFES-HB does not have the above three limitations by (1) using a probabilistic random forest-based surrogate and (2) inheriting the easy-to-parallel strength from HB.
+Multi-fidelity Bayesian optimization (MFBO) methods can accelerate HPO by conducting low-fidelity evaluations proactively.
+However, since most MFBO methods~\cite{swersky2013multi,kleinfbhh17} use the GP in the surrogate model, (1) they cannot support complex configuration spaces easily.
+(2) Most MF based methods only support a particular type of training resource as they often rely on some customized optimization structures.
+MFES-HB, which inherits the advantages from HB, can support all resource types, e.g., the number of iterations (epochs) for an iterative algorithm, the size of dataset subset, the number of steps in an MCMC chain, etc. While many MFBO methods are designed to work on one kind of training resource, e.g., FABOLAS and TSE only support (dataset) subsets as resources, and LCNET-HB only supports epochs (\#iterations) as resources.
+(3) These methods are intrinsically sequential and difficult to parallelize.
+MFES-HB does not have the above three limitations by 1) using a probabilistic random forest-based surrogate and 2) inheriting the easy-to-parallel merit from HB.
 In the following section, we evaluate the proposed method and discuss more advantages of \sys.